 While a lawsuit cannot bring back a loved one, it might provide a sense of justice and much-needed compensation.
-An experienced lawyer could help you better understand the common misconceptions when it comes to wrongful death cases.
+An experienced lawyer could help you better understand the common misconceptions when it comes to wrongful death cases in Indianapolis.

 This is a common misconception among individuals seeking compensation for a wrongful death.
 Under state law, the personal representative of the deceased individual’s estate is actually the person required to file the wrongful death lawsuit when the deceased person is an adult, according to Indiana Code § 34-23-1-1.

 Typically, the personal representative of a deceased’s estate is a family member, such as the individual’s surviving spouse, an adult child, a parent, or a sibling; however, this is not always the case.
 Determining who is permitted to file a wrongful death case under state law can be more complex than many people realize, so it could be helpful to seek out a seasoned attorney before filing a claim.

 Wrongful Death Claims Only Apply to Medical Malpractice

 It is true that negligence by a medical care provider resulting in death could be the basis of a civil claim, but this is not the only situation in which an individual might pass away due to another party’s negligence.
 Other common examples of situations that might result in someone’s untimely passing include motor vehicle accidents, defective products, and dangerous drugs.

 Negligent Death Actions Can be Filed at any Time